OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/hdinsight/hdinsight-hadoop-create-linux-clusters-arm-templates.md

             "type": "int",
             "defaultValue": 4,
             "metadata": {
-                "description": "The number of nodes in the HDInsight cluster."
+                "description": "hello number of nodes in hello HDInsight cluster."
             }
         },
         "clusterKind": {
             "type": "string",
             "defaultValue": "SPARK",
             "metadata": {
-                "description": "The type of the HDInsight cluster to create."
+                "description": "hello type of hello HDInsight cluster toocreate."
             }
         },
         "sshUserName": {
             "type": "string",
             "defaultValue": "sshuser",
             "metadata": {
-                "description": "These credentials can be used to remotely access the cluster."
+                "description": "These credentials can be used tooremotely access hello cluster."
             }
         },
         "sshPassword": {
             "type": "securestring",
             "metadata": {
-                "description": "The password must be at least 10 characters in length and must contain at least one digit, one non-alphanumeric character, and one upper or lower case letter."
+                "description": "hello password must be at least 10 characters in length and must contain at least one digit, one non-alphanumeric character, and one upper or lower case letter."
             }
         }
     },